 - How do your weaknesses influence your chances of survival in your business environment?

-Check Out Your Strengths
+Evaluate Your Strengths

 - Can you build on your strengths and improve your competitive edge?